 The reason I was drawn to this film is simple, Reese Witherspoon and the chance to see her in a fun-(ish) movie.
-By the end of Meyers-Shyer’s story about an LA single mother, whose life takes an unexpected turn when she allows three young guys to move in with her, I was left wanting.
+By the end of Meyers-Shyer’s story about an LA single mother whose life takes an unexpected turn when she allows three young guys to move in with her, I was unfortunately left wanting.
 I found myself feeling as though absolutely nothing had happened in the movie, even though I’d just sat and watched it for 1.5 hours.

 I promise that I’m not deliberately trying to sound like a stereotypically male film fan who doesn’t like romantic comedies because ‘nothing happens.’ in them.
 There’s just very little that’s memorable or particularly noteworthy to report.
-I definitely did not love this movie.
+I really did not love this movie.
 I also wouldn’t say I hate it.
-I simply wish it were better.
+I simply wish it were better, much better.

 If I tried to think especially hard about what’s good about Home Again, I’d say that I enjoyed looking at all the footage of sunny LA.
 Especially since at time of writing, I’m personally in the midst of an annoyingly grey winter.
 I was also inspired by the positive attitude of Witherspoon’s character’s love interest.

 All in all, Home Again is quite forgettable.
 Perhaps watch it if I’ve somehow accidentally sold it to you – which I doubt.

 Written and directed by Paul Weitz, Grandma is a comedy/ drama that follows a troubled, no nonsense grandmother played by Lily Tomlin, as she tries to help her teenage granddaughter with a time-sensitive personal crisis.